 "DANDELIONS IN THE WIND is my life's work.
 It encompasses so much of the emotion that I experienced during the sixties and seventies as a young white woman married to a young black man.
-Keith was attacked by Skinheads in the UK, left on the pavement with a severely fractured skull.
+Keith was attacked by racists in the UK, left unconscious with a fractured skull.
 He made what we thought was a full recovery and we moved to Canada looking for a safe place to raise our mixed-race children, but shortly after our arrival he died... shockingly... unexpectedly... a complication from the earlier head injury.
 I was five months pregnant with our third child.

 "More than three decades have not faded the image that was seared onto my soul the day of the funeral: our little girl clutching dandelions she had picked for her daddy, the October sun transforming the lowly weeds into filigree globes of silver, and her curls into a halo of gold.

 She was three.

 The funeral had taught her that flowers mean 'I love you', but she was perplexed as to how to give them to her father.
 I blew some of the parachutes heavenwards.
 She watched them float back to earth, her bottom lip trembling.
 And then she said, 'If I think really hard, can I think the flowers to daddy?'' "

 DANDELIONS in the WIND premiered in Toronto during Black History month of 2017.
 Funds are now being organized and plans consolidated to move the show forward in 2019-2020.
 Although the show is for all ages from 10 to 100, our focus is on youth.
 We are particularly interested in having educators move alongside us.
 If you would like to be part of this amazing journey please contact me at firstname.lastname@example.org